5 GREAT INFOGRAPHIC AND DATA VISUALIZATION DESIGN TIPS

-The infographic must serve the purpose of use.
+The data visualization must serve the purpose of use.
 An infographic that’s used for a social media campaign must be designed in a snappy, quick-to-absorb way, with only little text and a not too little font size.
-I have a test account on Facebook which is invisible to the public, where I test how my graphic looks like in a Facebook timeline.
+I have a test account on Facebook which is invisible to the public, where I test how my infographic looks like in a Facebook timeline.
 Testing in a real scenario is always recommended.

 COLOUR SELECTION: WORK WITH SHADES

-A good infographic looks great despite only a few colours.
+A good data visualization looks great despite only a few colours.
 Colour differences can be achieved by working with shades.
 To give you an example: I have a green tone, then I add ten, 20 or 30 % of white or I add ten, 20 or 30 % of black.
 This gives me a wide selection of different green shades that all look very well together.
 This is how you show different colours within an infographic.
-In my opinion, there should be a maximum of five to eight colours.
+In my opinion, there should be a maximum of five to eight colours in a data visualization.
 Very outstanding colours can be used for certain highlights or header bars to allow for an easy navigation for the reader.